 Let's Start With Some Things Middle Market Investment Bankers Don't Do:

 I mean, we might in our e-trade accounts like everyone else, but no one is paying us to help them with this.
 All the interesting stock tips I hear come from my broker (love you TW) or CNN.
 If I were to have a publicly traded client that might be thinking about doing something interesting, I can't even mention it with code words or in Pig Latin because that's the kind of thing for which you go to jail.
 Honestly, I work almost entirely with family-and-founder-held businesses, so I rarely, if ever, have anything that might be considered a "stock tip."

 We don't raid companies or attempt hostile takeovers.

 OK, to be fair, some of the really big investment banks helped clients do this in the 80's, but it doesn't really happen anymore, and certainly not in the middle market.

 Video: Why Hire an Investment Bank

 Here's what investment bankers serving the middle market do:

 Selling a business is tricky and there are thousands of ways that you can get it wrong.
 When you get selling a business wrong, it usually means that you are leaving millions of dollars on the table or you are putting yourself at risk.

 We make sure the right buyers are looking at your business.

-Business owners get letters, emails and calls all the time from people saying that they want to buy your business.
-Its not really a problem finding buyers that might be interested in purchasing the company, it's making sure you find the ones that will pay top dollar.
+Business owners get letters, emails, and calls all the time from people saying that they want to buy their business.
+It's not really a problem finding buyers that might be interested in purchasing the company, it's making sure you find the ones that will pay top dollar.
 This often means casting a wide, even global, net.
 It means understanding your industry and what drives it.